openshift/enhancements/enhancements/ingress/global-admission-hsts.md

 for at least two complex problems to arise:
 - it is possible for a HSTS host to offer unsecured services (HTTP) on alternate ports or different subdomains of the HSTS host.
 For example: abc.foo.com is a webserver with paths on ports 8080 for HTTP and 443 for HTTPS.
-If the HSTS Policy for a route foo.com was set to `includeSubDomains` the policy will apply to abc.foo.com and the client will see errors when accessing abc.foo.com:8080
+If the HSTS Policy for a route foo.com was set to `includeSubDomains`, the policy will apply to abc.foo.com and the client will see errors when accessing abc.foo.com:8080
 - if different web applications are offered on different subdomains of a HSTS host with `includeSubDomains`, there is no guarantee that the web applications access the superdomain directly, thus they may not receive the HSTS